kh14762/chiral-impulse/README.md

   #### PrintStone
   _Player is equipped with a printstone.
 The relationsip between them is binding_.
-  - printstone contains a set of bits that are movable only by the owning player.
+  - contains a set of bits that are movable only by the owning player.
-  - printstone is capable of replicating itself over a set duration.
+  - is capable of replicating itself over a set duration.
   - cube.

+  #### GateStone
+   - A device that can relay interactions between artifacts and players
+   - can route interactions to artifacts
+   - 7 configurations
+   - cylindar
 ```
 {
   "firstName": "John",